 A lease is classified at the inception date as a finance lease or an operating lease.
 A lease that transfers substantially all the risks and rewards incidental to ownership to the Scheme is classified as a finance lease.
 An operating lease is a lease other than a finance lease.

-Operating lease payments are recognised as an operating expense in the income statement on a straight-line basis over the lease term.
+Operating lease payments are recognised as an operating expense in the statement of comprehensive income on a straight-line basis over the lease term.

-The Scheme does not have finance leases.
+The Scheme does not have finance lease